Chapter 13 : Romania

 The lunch party stared at the small family, amazed by the calm behavior.
 George cleared his throat from across the table.
 "So Charlie.
 What brings you to this side of the continent?"

 "I missed my family.
-It took a few weeks to find a Keeper to take care of my dragons but I'm here now and will be until the wedding."
+It took a few weeks to find a Keeper to take care of my dragons but I'm here now and will be through the holidays."

 "You will?"
 Hermione asked.